woojoo666/arcana-notes/notes11.md

 Callee still has to flag it
 To obfuscate the behavior before making it public

-Does three things:
+flagging as "copy-supported" does three things:
-Obfuscates all private behavior within the scope Declares all keys for all behavior
+  1. Obfuscates all private behavior within the scope
+  2. Declares all keys for all behavior
-Sets a flag indicating that it is "published", and anybody who wants to use it has to copy it and execute it themselves
+  3. Sets a flag indicating that it is "published", and anybody who wants to use it has to copy it and execute it themselves

-now when somebody copies it, they can be sure that it's not making any outside calls Because due to how scoping works, any external references are accessed via this
+now when somebody copies it, they can be sure that it's not making any outside calls Because due to how scoping works, any external references are accessed via `this`
     // TODO: FIND REFERENCED SECTION
 And since the caller created the object themselves, they provide every variable in the object's scope And even nested objects must get it from the outer scope, so ultimately the caller is aware of all bindings and references,